bundickm/AWS_Cloud_Foundations_Study_Materials/Module 5 Notes.md

 - Logically isolated from other VPCs
 - Dedicated to your AWS account
 - Belong to a single AWS Region and can span multiple Availability Zones
 - When you create a VPC, you assign it to an IPv4 or IPv6 CIDR block.
-You cannot change the address range after creation
+You cannot change the address range after creation.

 ### **Subnets**